NDavidsonLab/onboarding/onboarding.md

 **IP/Openness:** This is handled in accordance with the instructions from our research sponsors and university guidance.
 Lab members must follow the [University of Colorado | Anschutz policies](https://www.cuanschutz.edu/cu-innovations/cu-innovations/innovator-resources/innovation-resource-guide/policies-documents) (for CU-affiliated lab members) and the agreements with our sponsors.
 These often allow, encourage, or require openness.
-If you have concerns at any point, set up a meeting with Milton to discuss these concerns.
+If you have concerns at any point, set up a meeting with Natalie to discuss these concerns.

-**Calendars:** When you join the lab, you should be added to the "Pividori Lab" group in Outlook.
-In this group, we have a calendar that you should be able to see and modify.
-In this calendar, we add:
-1. *lab events*: mandatory events such as lab meetings, scrums, and group deadlines.
-1. *attendance*: for noting individual availability (i.e. whether you'll be out of the office); it should be used, for example, to note vacations, conference travel, and other workday conflicts.
-For example, if you'll be out of the office for a few days, create an event in the "Pividori Lab" calendar with the title "Your name: out of office" or "Your name: attending ASHG."

 **Accounts:** Lab members are expected to have accounts for the following and be members of the specified (organizations) if applicable:

 + GitHub (NDavidsonLab)
-+ Outook (this is the CU account; you should be part of the "Pividori Lab" group)
++ Outook (this is the CU account; you should be part of the "NDavidson lab" group)
 + Slack (NDavidson Lab, ndavidsonlab.slack.com)

 ## Meetings